Pot-au-feu de la mer

 Share your feedback and spread the love!

 If you try this Pot au Feu de la Mer recipe, I’d love to hear how it turns out!
 Leave a ★★★★★ rating and your thoughts in the comments, it helps fellow food lovers discover this recipe too.
-Snap a photo and tag us @frogsinbritain on Instagram or TikTok if you’re sharing your bake online.
+Snap a photo and tag @frogsinbritain on Instagram if you’re sharing your bake online.
 Don’t forget to save this recipe to Pinterest so you’ll always have it handy for your next French-inspired meal!

 Disclosure: This post contains sponsored content and/or affiliate links.
 If you make a purchase through these links, I may receive a small commission at no extra cost to you.
 All opinions are my own!